-Ductile steel element - an element with a tensile test elongation of at least 14% over a 50 mm gauge length.
-A steel element meeting the requirements of CSA G40.21 or ASTM A 307 can be considered ductile.
+Ductile steel element - an element with a tensile test elongation of at least 14% and a reduction in area of at least 30%.
+A steel element meeting the requirements of CSA G40.21 or ASTM A307 shall be considered as a ductile steel element.
+Deformed reinforcing bars meeting the requirements of CSA G30.18, shall be considered as ductile steel elements.